Danube Experience Bike and Boat Passau-Vienna-Budapest-Belgrade-Iron Gates-Passau

 Highlights

-- Kalocsa, the “Paprika Capital”
+- Kalocsa, the 'Paprika Capital'

-- The commanding citadel Petrovaradin
+- Commanding citadel at Petrovaradin

-- The Basilica in Esztergom
+- Basilica in Esztergom

-- The Drava-Nemzeti National Park
+- Drava-Nemzeti National Park

-- The countryside of the Danube Bend
+- Danube Bend

 - The fabulous Wachau region with its vineyards and castles